Jesse-Yan/Matrix_Calculator/README.md

 Running in Java code need JavaFx and JDK11 pre-installed.

 ## Running demo
-run .jar for demo
+using command line to run .jar for demo(see file: running_command.txt)

 ## Program Description
-program functions as a calculator that support Matrix calculation
+program functions as a calculator that support Matrix calculations supports pirorty calculation.
+Matrixs and calculation can be read from json files and compute result.

 ## Code Organization
 UW-madison default setup.